 To achieve the look the architects were seeking, a hybrid structural system was created featuring long-span trusses built of glue-laminated timber members with steel sections.
 The combination of glue laminate, wood, steel, cables and long spans is highly unusual.
 The firm used a proprietary German system called “bertsche” which secures the structure with pins and dowels.
-Although it has been tested in Germany and Japan, this was the first time it was used on a project like this in the United States.
-Finally, the main terminal roof is unique.
-It extends 100 feet over the road and is supported by tension cables extending down to the roof from a steel “mast” projecting above the roof.
+Although it had been tested in Germany and Japan, this was the first time it was used on a project like this in the United States.
+Finally, the main terminal roof is unique in that it extends 100 feet over the road and is supported by tension cables extending down to the roof from a steel “mast” projecting above the roof.

 Raleigh-Durham International Airport